linux4chemistry/linux4chemistry/readme.txt

 (3) non-chemistry software removed
 (4) on request, chemistry software added

 At the end of July 2006, the next stage in the evolution of l4c occurred.
 A project website was established at the Google Code hosting site.
 This allowed the creation of the infrastructure required for collaboration on linux4chemistry: subversion repository, and mailing lists.
 In addition, a del.icio.us account was created to store bookmarks of websites to be investigated for software.
-Rajarshi Guha was added as editor.

 What is chemistry software?
 ===========================